Thor110/WoWRevived/README.md

 # Road Map

+The road map for this project.

 - 1 : Custom Launcher
 - 2 : Music Fix
 - 3 : Decomp/Recomp
 - 4 : Remake

+This might not all happen but we wanted to create a more accessible guide for running the game on modern systems, while the information exists much of it is scattered across the internet.